eBPF Basics (Part 1)¶

 macro that will take as first argument the name of the function that will be

-executed when the uprobe is hit (my_probe
+executed when the uprobe is hit (my_probe in this case; you can name it

 however you want).
 The remaining arguments correspond to the parameters of the

 function being hooked.
-In this case, the readline
+In this case, the readline function’s prototype is

-char *readline(const char *prompt)
+char *readline(const char *prompt).

 Note